 Communities should also play a critical role, including in the approval of mining licences.
-This will not only help in holding mining right- holders accountable, but will bridge the trust deficit between the host communities, mining companies and government
+This will not only help in holding mining right- holders accountable, but will bridge the trust deficit between the host communities, mining companies and government our municipalities.

-Over the past twelve months The Province has worked in partnership with South African Local Government Association (SALGA) to ensure successful implementation of Back-to-Basics Strategy in all our municipalities.
 It is particularly concerning that these municipalities continue to be qualified in the same issues.
 These issues include poor record management, lack of proper asset management and non-compliance with supply chain policies.
 Of particular concern are municipalities that continue to perform below par by receiving disclaimers and adverse opinions.
 It was stressed that there must be consequences for poor performance.